SPECIAL NEEDS NETWORK

 Testimonials

-Meet Michelle Baylor
+Meet Michell Baylor

 Michelle was introduced to Special Needs Network, Inc. in 2013 through the PAM program, and now she is one of our most involved Parent Advocate and Volunteer.